 - 1. Strategies provide a basic curriculum intended for all students. - 2.
-The school has not developed and implemented opportunities and evidence-based interventions, and activities may be purposefully designed, but are not aligned to the Comprehensive Needs Assessment.
-3. Additional assistance is provided to some students who are experiencing difficulty, but the intervention is not regular and ongoing. - 4.
-Processes vary by grade level, teacher, or academic program regarding decisions about student participation in tiered supports. - 5.
+The school has not developed and implemented opportunities and evidence-based interventions, and activities may be purposefully designed, but are not aligned to the comprehensive needs assessment. - 3.
+Additional assistance is provided to some students who are experiencing difficulty, but the intervention is not regular and ongoing. - 4.
+Processes vary by grade level, teacher, or academic program regarding decisions about student behavior problems. - 5.
 Processes vary by grade level, teacher, or academic program regarding decisions about student participation in tiered supports. - 6.
 The school offers limited extended learning opportunities. - 7.
 Limited or no professional development and other activities are offered for teachers, paraprofessionals, and other school personnel. - 8.
 The school has no strategies in place to recruit and retain effective teachers.

-Addressing the above expectations, describe the strategies the school will use to upgrade the entire educational program in order to improve the achievement of the lowest performing students, including how and when these strategies will be implemented.
-These strategies should be linked to areas identified in the

-Comprehensive Needs Assessment and the site budget.
+Addressing the above expectations, describe in the box below the strategies the school will use to upgrade the entire educational program in order to improve the achievement of the lowest performing students, including how and when these strategies will be implemented.
+These strategies should be linked to areas identified in the comprehensive needs assessment and the site budget.

 - 1. Strategies provide a detailed, enriched, and accelerated curriculum for all students, including each of the subgroups, according to their needs. - The Oklahoma Academic Standards provide the framework that supports the scope and sequence of skills for each grade level.
 For purposes of continuity, remediation, and extension, teachers can view standards in the previous or subsequent grade levels.
 Teacher teams create curriculum calendars--adjusting continually according to needs. - Lincoln Elementary School uses evidence-based core series for Reading and Math.
 Each series provides resources for intervention and enrichment.
-The reading series also provides specific resources for English Learners. - Teachers have a multitude of supportive curricular resources--both digital and non-digital.
-These include Renaissance and Study Island. - 2.
+The reading series also provides specific resources for English Learners.
+McGraw Hill SRA kits were purchased as a resource for assist with intervention and enrichment. - Teachers have a multitude of supportive curricular resources--both digital and non-digital.
+These include Study Island, IXL, and district textbooks. - 2.
 The school provides multiple opportunities and evidence-based interventions for students in need, and activities that address the outcomes of the Comprehensive Needs Assessment in a way that will result in significant improvements in student learning.

-In order of greatest need, students determined to be low-achieving or at risk of not meeting the state student academic achievement standards will receive targeted instructional intervention implemented by the classroom teacher, Title I teacher, Special Education teacher, and/or certified intervention tutors.
+In order of greatest need, students determined to be low-achieving or at risk of not meeting the state student academic achievement standards will receive targeted instructional intervention implemented by the classroom teacher, Title I/Federal Programs teacher, Special Education teacher, and/or intervention tutors.